 A resident is required to attend all studies, meetings and classes both in-house and churches in our local area.

 Residents are required to work every day with the Mission House work crews.
 In addition, there are daily house chores to be completed.
 All chores must be finished before any recreational activities can begin.

 Residents are required to turn in any money to the Director or House Manager, which will be kept in The Mission House savings account.
 Residents may never have money in their possession.

 When a resident needs a resupply of personal items, items may be sent to them by their family, be purchased by the family on a visitation, or be purchased on a Saturday shopping trip with the House Manager who will accompany them to the store in order to pay for their purchases with the money they have in the Mission House savings account.

 The use of any kind of tobacco products is strictly forbidden (chew, cigarettes, cigars etc.).
 If a resident needs help with quitting the house director will have a meeting with the resident to see how we can help.

 There is no foul language or coarse joking of any kind allowed in The Mission House.

-There are no females allowed in The Mission House unless the visit is pre-approved, and then only in the designated visiting area.
+There are no members of the opposite sex allowed in The Mission House unless the visit is pre-approved, and then only in the designated visiting area.